Powerlearnproject/se-day1-assignment-HoseaWakaba/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
 It involves the design, development, testing, deployment, and maintenance of software products.
 Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.
-For example, developing operating systems such as Windows & mac Os and developing web-based applications such as facebook ,Instagram and twitter.
+For example, developing operating systems such as Windows & Mac Os and developing web-based applications such as Facebook, Instagram and Twitter.

 Identify and describe at least three key milestones in the evolution of software engineering.
 Development of programming languages such as Fortran and C.
-The establishment of software engineering as a discipline in the 1960s.
+Software engineering was established as a discipline in the 1960s.
 The advent of structured programming in the 1970s, and the rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.